peterkilfeather/MSc_TT2020/README.md

 ### Papers

 *Here are some of the papers from our lab that concern RNA-seq data.
-Make a note of the methods used to produce the data and analyse it and some of the challenges that may be present in analysing it.*
+Make a note of the methods used to produce and analyse the data, and think of the challenges that may be present in analysing it.
+We will be using these datasets by first replicating the analysis, then looking to compare independent studies (GBA & LRRK2 - Tara), or investigate splicing (LRRK2 transcriptome-wide - Eugenio, LRRK2 specifically - Guusje*

   - [Single-Cell Sequencing of iPSC-Dopamine Neurons Reconstructs Disease Progression and Identifies HDAC4 as a Regulator of Parkinson Cell Phenotypes.](https://www.ncbi.nlm.nih.gov/pubmed/30503143)
   - [RNA sequencing reveals MMP2 and TGFB1 downregulation in LRRK2 G2019S Parkinson's iPSC-derived astrocytes.](https://www.ncbi.nlm.nih.gov/pubmed/31085228)